 X-Forwarded-Proto

-The HTTP X-Forwarded-Proto request header indicates the original protocol that the client used to connect to an intermediary.
+The HTTP X-Forwarded-Proto request header is an unofficial HTTP header indicating the protocol (HTTP or HTTPS) the client used to connect to the front-facing proxy or load balancer.

 Usage